Into the Digital Cartographic Void

 Multi-media Installation

-4k video - 10 minutes
+4k video essay - 9’16

 installation - cardboard, wood

-Based on the fact that the first jigsaw puzzle was a dissected map from the 1760s, and thus combining the intricate implications of puzzle rules, their play of form and content, cartography as a signifying process, and grids as cultural techniques, the design (installation+film) uses the metaphor of the puzzle and its completion process to illustrate the intertwining of censorship and digital cartography in the cartographic knowledge production process in the digital era.
-By entering into the installation, the audience is "absorbed" into the cartography: a live streaming camera from above the installation, simulating the satellite looking down on the Earth, constantly captures the integration, transcending the simple subject-object relationship (users looking at digital maps) and completing the loop of gazing.
+Based on the interesting fact that the first jigsaw puzzle was a dissected map back in the 1760s, I see the intricate implications of puzzle rules and cartography-making: the play of form and content, mapping/puzzling as a signifying process, and grids as cultural techniques.
+Therefore, the film and installation use the metaphor of the puzzle and its completion process to illustrate the intertwining of censorship and digital cartography as a knowledge-production process.
+By entering into the installation, the audience is “absorbed” into the cartography: a live-streaming camera above the installation, simulating a satellite looking down at the Earth, constantly captures the integration, reverses the subject-object relationship (users looking at digital maps), and completes the loop of gazing.